 If a responsible survivor is receiving income support from IS, AISH or Child and Family Services, no income or assets are used when calculating the available resources.

 Top Ups, Upgrades or Enhancements to Basic Funeral Services

 Responsible survivors (legal spouse/partner, legal parent of a child under 18 years old or sponsor of an immigrant) are not allowed to enhance the basic funeral benefits IS provides.
 Any individual or group except for responsible survivors may make a financial contribution toward enhancement of any funeral services.
 This contribution is not considered a financial resource to off-set the total funeral cost.

-Occasionally, unique situations arise which may not be clearly identified in the Agreement and which may require consultation with the Senior Health Benefits Program Planner (780‑415‑9432) or Health Benefits Manager (780‑415‑9431).
+Occasionally, unique situations arise which may not be clearly identified in the Agreement and which may require consultation with Income Support Policy at 780‑422‑3188.
 Some unique situations are outlined below.

 Person with No Next of Kin

 The Public Trustee must be notified if the deceased has an estate.
-The Public Trustee will take appropriate action, which may include a request for HS to cover funeral costs.
+The Public Trustee will take appropriate action, which may include a request for Human Services to cover funeral costs.
 If there is no apparent estate, no contact is made with the Public Trustee.

 Public Trustee Clients

 The amount of the estate is not used as a deduction to offset the total funeral costs.
-HS through their shared service agreement with Service Alberta will collect the cost of the estate funds from the Public Trustee.
-Service Alberta must be advised that by the HS worker that the funeral is a Public Trustee funeral so that collection can occur.
+Human Services through their shared service agreement with Service Alberta will collect the cost of the estate funds from the Public Trustee.
+Service Alberta must be advised by the Human Services worker that the funeral is a Public Trustee funeral so that collection can occur.